 Forward PE considers the sell-side analysts’ consensus estimate of earnings for the next four quarters.
-National Oilwell Varco’s forward PE is not available, reflecting analysts’ expectation of negative earnings for the next four quarters.
+National Oilwell Varco’s forward PE isn’t available, reflecting analysts’ expectation of negative earnings for the next four quarters.

 National Oilwell Varco’s EV-to-EBITDA trend

-Forward EV-to-EBITDA considers the sell-side analysts’ consensus estimate of EBITDA for the fiscal year.
-National Oilwell Varco’s forward EV-to-EBITDA multiple is higher compared to 3Q16, reflecting analysts’ expectations of a lower adjusted EBITDA in 2016.
+Forward EV-to-EBITDA considers the sell-side analysts’ consensus estimate of EBITDA for the next four quarters.
+National Oilwell Varco’s forward EV-to-EBITDA multiple is lower compared to 2016, reflecting analysts’ expectations of a higher adjusted EBITDA in the next 12 months.

-Next, we’ll discuss National Oilwell Varco’s valuation compared to its industry peers.
+Next, we’ll take a look at National Oilwell Varco’s valuation compared to its industry peers.